-- Cause or if Mr. Billerbeck had terminated his employment with Good Reason on December 27, 2013.
-The closing price of our common stock on December 27, 2013 (the last day in fiscal 2013 that financial markets were open) was \$5.37. - (5) This amount is equal to 1.0 times the executive officer's base salary plus 1.0 times the executive officer's target cash award (without any pro rata reduction due to the month of the hypothetical termination because the plan year had been completed) under the 2013 Cash Incentive Plan. - (6) This amount is equal to 1.0 times the executive officer's base salary plus 1.0 times the executive officer's target cash award (without any pro rata reduction) under the 2013 Cash Incentive Plan. - (7) These amounts represent the aggregate value of the in-the-money stock options that would have become exercisable and RSUs that would have vested as a result of acceleration of vesting provided for in each executive officer's employment agreement if, within 24 months following a Change in Control, the Company had terminated the executive officer without Cause or if the executive officer had terminated his employment with Good Reason on December 27, 2013.
-The closing price of our common stock on December 27, 2013 (the last day in fiscal 2013 that financial markets were open) was \$5.37.
+- (5) This amount is equal to 1.0 times the executive officer's base salary plus 1.0 times the executive officer's target cash award (without any pro rata reduction due to the month of the hypothetical termination because the plan year had been completed) under the 2015 Cash Incentive Plan. - (6) This amount is equal to 1.0 times the executive officer's base salary plus 1.0 times the executive officer's target cash award (without any pro rata reduction) under the 2015 Cash Incentive Plan. - (7) These amounts represent the aggregate value of the in-the-money stock options that would have become exercisable and RSUs that would have vested as a result of acceleration of vesting provided for in each executive officer's employment agreement if, within 24 months following a change in control, the Company had terminated the executive officer without Cause or if the executive officer had terminated his employment with Good Reason on December 31, 2015, the last business day of our fiscal year ended January 2,2016.
+The closing price of our common stock on December 31, 2015 was \$6.47.